otomad/OtomadHelper/README.md

 If the document contains 7 languages, when you need to fix a mistake that exists in multiple languages, the traditional approach requires you to:

-1. Open 7 separate files (one per language)
+1. Open 7 separate files (one per language).
-2. Find the corresponding line in each file
+2. Find the corresponding line in each file.
-3. Make the same fix 7 times
+3. Make the same fix 7 times.

 With the single-file format, translations sit right next to each other, so you can fix everything in one place.